coezbek/registerbekanntmachungen/README.md

 The data contains the following fields for each announcement:

 - `date`: The date the announcement was published as an ISO 8601 string, e.g. "2024-10-01".
-- `id`: A (hopefully) unique identifier for the announcement provided by Handelsregister.de.
+- `id`: An additional identifier to distinguish multiple announcements for the same company on the same day of the same type.
+It is provided by Handelsregister.de and it might not really be unique.
 As this an implementation detail of the website, there is no guarantee that this is unique and or continuous.
 - `original_text`: The original link text of the announcement.
 - `court`: The court where the announcement was published, e.g. "Amtsgericht Berlin (Charlottenburg)".
 - `registernumber`: The register number of the company including the prefix (e.g. "HRB 12345" or "VR 123").